0049 941 / 56 76 460

 'Dive' into the life of the cheerful Southern Italians and 'give in' to their fascinating joie de vivre and hospitality!

-Here is a short survey of some interesting and worthwhile festivals and events on Sicily.
+Here is a short survey of some interesting and worthwhile festivals and events on the island of Sicily.

 January/February